-- $\hfill\square$ the Java 2 SDK
+- □ the Java 2 SDK

-- $\Box$ a Web container or J2EE server
+- □ a servlet container or J2EE server

 - □ a WebDAV (Web-Based Distributed Authoring and Versioning) server.

 The Java 2 SDK is a software development kit that includes a Java Runtime Environment and a Java compiler.
-This SDK is a prerequisite for the Web container or J2EE server that is discussed in the next paragraph.
+This SDK is a prerequisite for the servlet container or J2EE server that is discussed in the next paragraph.
 These servers require the SDK's Java compiler and class libraries to compile servlets that are derived from JavaServer Pages.
-For information about which version of the Java 2 SDK you need, see "Requirements for the Java 2 SDK" on page 141.
+For information about which version of the Java 2 SDK you need, see "Requirements for the Java 2 SDK" on page 72.

-A Web container or J2EE server provides the execution environment for Web applications.
-A Web container provides a subset of the functionality of a J2EE server.
-Such a Web container provides an execution environment for servlets and JavaServer Pages, which are translated to servlets.
-A J2EE server includes a Web container, but it also includes an Enterprise JavaBean container (for applications that use distributed objects) and a message server, and supports a host of other technologies.
-A widely used Web container is Apache Tomcat, and a popular J2EE server is the BEA WebLogic Server.
-For information about how to choose the correct product, see "Requirements for a Web Container or J2EE Server" on page 141.
+A servlet container or J2EE server provides the execution environment for Web applications.
+A servlet container provides a subset of the functionality of a J2EE server.
+Such a container provides an execution environment for servlets and JavaServer Pages, which are translated to servlets.
+A J2EE server includes a servlet container, but also includes an Enterprise JavaBean container (for applications that use distributed objects) and a message server, and supports a host of other technologies.
+A widely used servlet container is Apache Tomcat, and popular J2EE servers include the BEA WebLogic Server and the IBM WebSphere Application Server.
+For information about how to choose the correct product, see "Requirements for a Servlet Container or J2EE Server" on page 72.

 A WebDAV server is an HTTP server that supports the WebDAV extensions to the HTTP protocol.
 These extensions enable multiple authors to collaborate on documents that are located on an HTTP server.
-Whereas HTTP without the WebDAV extensions enables you to read a document that is identified by a particular Uniform Resource Locator (URL), the WebDAV extensions enable you to write a document to a URL and to edit a document that is located at a URL.
+Whereas HTTP without the WebDAV extensions enables you to read a document that is identified by a particular Uniform Resource Locator (URL) or write a document to a server, the WebDAV extensions enable you to edit a document that is located at a URL.
 Many times, these are HTML or XML documents, but a WebDAV server can also host word-processing documents, images, or other types of content.